OAuth & Public HTTPS Tunnels

 ↓

-Internet → Tunnel Provider (TLS termination) → localhost:80 → ingress-nginx → App Pod
+Internet → Tunnel Provider (TLS termination) → localhost:80 → Traefik → App Pod

 The tunnel provider (Cloudflare or ngrok) handles TLS termination, so your Kind cluster doesn't need certificates.
 The public HTTPS URL maps directly to the ingress controller's port 80 on your machine.